Setagaya Art Museum Annex

 * One attendant for each person with a disability will be admitted free.

-* Elementary and junior high school students will be admitted free on weekends, national holidays, and during the summer holidays.
+* Elementary and junior high school students, who studies or resides in Setagaya city, are admitted free on weekends, national holidays, and during the summer holidays.

 * Holders of Setagaya Arts Cards are eligible for a discount (valid only for Setagaya citizens; for more information in Japanese, see: www.setagaya-bunka.jp/artscard.)